jakartaee/websocket/README.md

 ## About Jakarta WebSocket

-Jakarta WebSocket defines defines a set of Java APIs for the development of WebSocket applications.
+Jakarta WebSocket defines a set of Java APIs for the development of WebSocket applications.